Henrilin28/PUI2016_chl557/HW6_chl557/README.md

 # FBB good job.

-A few notes: do not use a large number of decimal digits: one or two are sufficient.
+A few notes: please check the comments on the authorea article